Diseases Related to Drinking Cow’s Milk

-Cow’s milk and its derivatives are currently one of the most consumed foods in the world; all the properties, delicious flavor, and content of vitamins and minerals that cow’s milk provides your body with have been valued for centuries, especially calcium.
-However, recent studies have questioned the supposed benefits of cow’s milk a lot, because in contrast to what was thought, excessive consumption of cow’s milk may worsen your health and cause different diseases.
+Cow's milk and its derivatives are currently one of the most consumed foods in the world.
+All the properties, delicious flavor, and content of vitamins and minerals that cow's milk provides your body with have been valued for centuries, especially calcium.

-Although the artificial growth techniques have given a lot of economic benefits to dairy and meat industries, the truth is that this change from what’s natural has consequences that are affecting consumers because the milk is affected by how the animal is raised, antibiotics, hormones, diet, etc. As a consequence, it can cause different health issues over the years.
+The artificial growth techniques have been great for the dairy and meat industries.
+But the truth is that this departure from what’s natural has consequences that for people who drink it.
+This is because milk is affected by things like how the animal is raised, antibiotics, hormones, diet, etc. Based on these things, it can cause various health issues over the years.

-Studies showed that patients who suffer from migraines had a noticeable reduction in the symptoms after they stopped consuming cow’s milk.
+Studies showed that patients who suffer from migraines had a noticeable reduction in symptoms after they stopped drinking cow’s milk.

-Lactose intolerance is related to constipation in children and mature adults.
-Eliminating this product from your diet and increasing your consumption of fruits, vegetables, and fiber is an effective solution to this problem.
+Lactose intolerance has a link to constipation in children and mature adults.
+Taking cows’ milk out of your diet and increasing your fruits, vegetables, and fiber intake is a good solution to this problem.

-The presence of hormones and other substances in cow’s milk is related to the development of different types of cancer like stomach, breast, ovarian, prostate, lung, and testicular cancer.
+The presence of hormones and other substances in cow’s milk also has a link to the development of different types of cancer like stomach, breast, ovarian, prostate, lung, and testicular cancer.

-Studies showed that people who drink more cow’s milk and its derivatives have more cataracts compared to those who avoid those products.
-This problem is related to lactose and galactose, which mainly affects female population.
+Studies have also shown that people who drink a lot of cow’s milk or its derivatives get more cataracts than people who don’t.
+This problem has to do with lactose and galactose, which mainly affects females.

-A study done on children in 1991 in Rochester, New York, showed that drinking cow’s milk increased the risk of suffering from chronic fatigue to 44.3%.
+A study done on children in 1991 in Rochester, New York, showed that drinking cow’s milk increased the risk of chronic fatigue by 44.3%.

-Allergies to the proteins in cow’s milk have been defined as a defense mechanism in the immune system.
-Studies have shown that the allergic reaction can be immediate, in other words, can occur in less than 45 minutes, after a few hours, or after a few days.
+Allergies to the proteins in cow’s milk are part of a defense mechanism in the immune system.
+Studies have shown that the allergic reaction can also be immediate.
+In other words, it can happen in under than 45 minutes, after a few hours, or after a few days.